TeamYukki/YukkiMusicBot/config/README.md

 1. `PRIVATE_BOT_MODE` : Set it true if you want your bot to be private only or False for all groups.
 Default to False
 2. `YOUTUBE_EDIT_SLEEP` : Time sleep duration For Youtube Downloader.
 Default to 3 seconds
 3. `TELEGRAM_EDIT_SLEEP` : Time sleep duration For Telegram Downloader.
 Default to 5 seconds
-4. `AUTO_LEAVING_ASSISTANT` : Set it in True if you want to leave your assistant after a certain amount of time.
+4. `AUTO_LEAVING_ASSISTANT` : Set it in False if you want to leave your assistant after a certain amount of time.
 5. `ASSISTANT_LEAVE_TIME` : Time after which your assistant account will leave served chats automatically.
 Default to 5400 seconds, i.e 90 Mins
 6. `AUTO_DOWNLOADS_CLEAR` : Set it True if you want to delete downloads after the music playout ends.
 7. `AUTO_SUGGESTION_MODE` : Set it True if you want to bot to suggest about bot commands to random chats of your bots.